AnimusUNO/installer/docs/reference/registry_schema.md

 ## Module Discovery & Integration

 ### Manifest Requirements
-Modules are discovered by Sanctum through `manifest.json` files.
+Modules are discovered by Animus through `manifest.json` files.
 The format is designed to be minimal but extensible.

 #### **Minimal Required Fields**
 ```json